 - Rippling through another address with the same currency

-In the case of a currency exchange step, the path step specifies which currency to change to, but does not record the state of the Offers in the order book.
+Trading tokens and possibly XRP involves going to an order book and finding the best exchange rate between the assets involved for the amount being sent.
+The path step specifies which currency to change to, but does not record the state of the Offers in the order book.
 The canonical order of transactions is not final until a ledger is validated, so you cannot know for certain which Offers a transaction will take, until after the transaction has been validated.
 (You can make an educated guess, since each transaction takes the best available Offers at the time it executes in the final ledger.)

 rippled API has two methods that can be used for pathfinding.
 The ripple_path_find method does a one-time lookup of possible path sets.
 The path_find method (WebSocket only) expands on the search with follow-up responses whenever a ledger closes or the server finds a better path.

 rippled automatically fill in paths when you sign it, by including the

 build_path field in a request to the sign method or

 submit command (sign-and-submit mode).
 However, we recommend pathfinding separately and confirming the results before signing, to avoid surprises.

 rippled is designed to search for the cheapest paths possible, it may not always find them.
 Untrustworthy